fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_3.md

 test code and makes it easy to add new test cases that may appear as our software evolves.

-In summary, here is what we will be covering in this chapter:
+In summary, here is what we will be covering in this lab:

 -   Mark basics